 What is the arrangement for mentorship of PAMT post-doctoral fellows?

 Each PAMT post-doc has a prevention mentor and a methodology mentor.
 Prospective post-docs identify their mentors—at least one from prevention and one from methodology—before applying to the program.
 See the list of faculty members affiliated with the program for mentors' research interests, links to their websites, and contact information.
 Applicants who are invited to visit Penn State will have the opportunity to meet with their prospective mentors at that time.
-Upon acceptance to the program, the two mentors, the post-doc, and the Associate Training Director work together to map out a program of professional development for the post-doc, and thereafter discuss progress at regularly scheduled meetings.
+Upon acceptance to the program, the post-doc and their mentoring team work together to map out an individualized program of research and professional development for the post-doc, and thereafter discuss progress at regularly scheduled meetings.

 What can I expect to accomplish as a PAMT post-doctoral fellow?

 A post-doctoral fellow submits several articles to high-level peer-reviewed journals, writes a grant proposal and submits it before the end of his/her post-doc, and presents at professional conferences.
 Mentoring is provided in all of these areas so that trainees are positioned for success in the next phase of their planned careers.